DDDIII123/clash_linux/README.md

 ## 5 configurate your linux system proxy
 ![Image text](https://github.com/DDDIII123/clash_linux/blob/main/image/222222.jpg)

-##6 use browser to configurate clash
+## 6 use browser to configurate clash

 http://clash.razord.top

+## notice
+when you run clash next time, you should not use sudo to run clash.